connor-mcclellan/PRESTOport/README.md

 # PRESTOport
 Currently supported telescopes are: TESS

 PRESTOport is a software package written in Python that reduces light curves from EvryScope and TESS, to port them to PRESTO for analysis.
-To use PRESTOport, clone the repository from its GitHub page (below) and take a look at example.py, which is effectively a tutorial for getting started in lieu of more formal documentation.
+To use PRESTOport, clone the repository and take a look at example.py, which is effectively a tutorial for getting started in lieu of more formal documentation.
 Sample light curves from TESS are included to practice with.
 These are in the examples/ sub-directory.

 PRESTOport's functionality includes:
  * Removing bad data based on TESS quality flags